nicolasriquet/nicolasriquet.github.io/index.md

 ## Professional experience

-After getting my degree I joined [Eli Lilly and Company](https://www.lilly.com/) as a **software engineer** where I took part in the development of *molecule analysis- and lab asset management software*.
+After getting my Master’s degree in 2005 I joined [Eli Lilly and Company](https://www.lilly.com/) as a **software engineer** where I took part in the development of *molecule analysis software and a lab asset management application*.

 I was then hired by [Rhea Systems](https://www.rheagroup.com/) as a **software engineer** and I worked on various applications for *managing and simulating the execution of spacecraft flight procedures, and for analyzing spacecraft telemetry data*.
 I also developed an *interpreter and integrated development environment* for an industry-specific scripting language called PLUTO.
 This job gave me the opportunity of working on *European Space Missions* such as [Galileo](https://www.esa.int/Applications/Navigation/Galileo/What_is_Galileo) (global navigation satellite system), [Herschel-Planck](https://www.esa.int/Science_Exploration/Space_Science/Herschel/ESA_to_launch_two_large_observatories_to_look_deep_into_space_and_time) (space observatories), and [ATV](https://www.esa.int/Science_Exploration/Human_and_Robotic_Exploration/ATV/Mission_concept_and_the_role_of_ATV) (expendable cargo spacecraft).